BenjV/SYNO-packages/README.md

 https://github.com/SickChill/SickChill

 During installation they do a git fetch from those githubs.
-Both packages needs Git and Python3 from the SynoCommunity to work.
+Both packages needs Git and Python3.
+Python3 can be from the SynoCommunity(3 or 3.8) or from Synology